sparkison/m3u-editor-docs/docs/about/getting-started.md

 {: .label .label-purple }

 You can emulate a RamDisk with a tool like ImDisk or mount to /tmp inside WSL.
 Point the Docker volume to that path.

+Optional setup
+{: .label .label-orange }

+- Using a RamDisk is optional.
+If you don’t configure one, HLS will still work (segments just go to disk).
+- For smaller deployments or casual use, the default disk-based setup is perfectly fine.
+- For heavy HLS workloads or long-running live streams, using a RamDisk is strongly recommended.